Trinity Valley School: Arts

-The program includes extracurricular activities such as guest artist visits, field trips to museums and performances, and participation in workshops and conferences.
+The Fine Arts program at Trinity Valley School offers a curriculum that includes visual arts, music, theatre, and dance.
+Extracurricular activities include guest artist visits, field trips to museums and performances, and participation in workshops and conferences.
 This is supplemented by opportunities for students to attend the Independent Schools Association of the Southwest (ISAS) Fine Arts Festival annually.
+The program has additional opportunities available for students interested in pursuing the arts professionally after graduation.